 What is Accreditation?

-In British Columbia, private institutions that have been reviewed by the Private Career Training Institutions Agency (PCTIA) and have succeeded in meeting the requirements of the PCTIA accreditation process may be referred to as “accredited.”
+In British Columbia, private institutions that have been reviewed by the Private Training Institutions Branch (PTIB) and have succeeded in meeting the requirements of the PTIB may be referred to as “designated institution”.

-For information about accreditation in BC, see “Accreditation” on the British Columbia Council on Admissions & Transfer (BCCAT) website.
+For information about accreditation in BC, see the British Columbia Council on Admissions & Transfer (BCCAT) website.